iFixit/git-scripts/README.md

     feature start my-awesome-thing

-If the branch `my-awesome-thing` does not exist, a new feature branch from `master` will be cerated after a confirmation, and runs a `git checkout my-awesome-thing` to drop you on the new branch.
+If the branch `my-awesome-thing` does not exist, a new feature branch from `master` will be created after a confirmation, and runs a `git checkout my-awesome-thing` to drop you on the new branch.

     feature switch your-neato-thing